ossrs/srs-docs/src/pages/faq-srs-stack.md

 ## The difference with aaPanel

-aaPanel is a virtual machine management tool, and SRS Stack Server is an out-of-the-box audio and video solution. aaPanel can also install Cloud SRS, please refer to [supported platforms](#support-platform).
+aaPanel is a virtual machine management tool, and SRS Stack Server is an out-of-the-box audio and video solution. aaPanel can also install SRS Stack, please refer to [supported platforms](#support-platform).

-> Note: The overseas version of Baota is called aaPanel, which also supports Cloud SRS; if your machine is overseas, please do not use Baota, but use aaPanel; everyone uses different installation sources, and using Baota overseas may be very slow or even fail.
+> Note: The overseas version of Baota is called aaPanel, which also supports SRS Stack; if your machine is overseas, please do not use Baota, but use aaPanel; everyone uses different installation sources, and using Baota overseas may be very slow or even fail.

 <a name="diff-vcloud"></a><br/><br/><br/>